A geometric theory of zero area singularities in general relativity: Introduction: the negative mass Schwarzschild metric

 See appendix A for details on the outermost minimal area enclosure.
-Theorem $\ref{rpi}$ was first proved by Huisken and Ilmanen \cite{imcf} with $A$ replaced by the area of the largest connected component of the outermost minimal surface of $M$.
+Theorem $\ref{rpi}$ was first proved by Huisken and Ilmanen \cite{imcf} with $A$ replaced by the area of the largest connected component of $S$.